 What currency do I use in Prague?

 The currency of the Czech Republic is the Czech Crown (CZK).
 Euro is also accepted in some places.
-The actual exchange rate for Euro is on the left hand side of our homepage.
+The actual exchange rate for the Euro is on the left-hand side of our homepage.
 Most of our partner clinics accept credit cards and some even Euro in cash.
 But you will need some Czech crowns for food and shopping anyway.
-If you prefer to bring cash and exchange your money in Prague, our representative will recommend you a place with a good exchange rate.
+If you prefer to bring cash and exchange your money in Prague, our representative will recommend a place with a good exchange rate.